le0kar0ub1/LightBeam/README.md

 ## EPILOGUE

-And, from the darkness, shine the light.
+A light beam in the dark.

 Feel free to fork, use, improve.